bleachevil/Project3/README.md

 Add a timer to the crowdsale.
 We'll add an opening time and a closing time.
 We will only allow investors to purchase tokens within this time window.

-* How can we set minimum and maximum deposits?

-Add a limit component and hard caps.

 ## BUILDING THE CONTRACT

 ### ROSCATOKEN.SOL